wonsunahn/CS1622_Fall2024/projects/3/README.md

 | OBJECT_ATTR | All | Pointer to LLVM object (<tt>llvm::Value*</tt> type) which is an instantiation of the symbol in LLVM IR.
 No need to worry about until Project 4. |
 | LINENO_ATTR | All | Source line number where the symbol was defined.
 No need to worry about unless you are doing the extra credit. |
 | IS_USED_ATTR | VAR, ARR, FUNC, REF_ARG, VALUE_ARG | Whether this symbol has ever been used (if not it is redundant).
 No need to worry about unless you are doing the extra credit. |
+* REF_ARG and VALUE_ARG are function arguments and, in MINI-JAVA, only ints can be passed as arguments.
+Hence, they the type nodes for these symbols in the syntax tree do not have TypeIdOps required for more complex types.
+So for these, we assign the INTEGERTNode to TYPE_ATTR instead of a TypeIdOp.

 ## Appendix